 In the meantime, don’t be fooled by your IG-crush whose brand positioning claims life is just *one* hell-and-back story that is sits securely in the rear view mirror.
 (Check.
 Fixed now.)

 To live a life of purpose, you’ll have a series of successes and failures and starts and stops over and over again: Past, present + future.

 You can feel shame or you can be proud of yourself and learn forgive yourself: Your call.

-It’s not going to be easy, but you can do hard things.
+It’s not going to be easy, but you can do it.
 I’ll be fighting for you.

 Let’s work together.
 I teach regularly Thursday evenings at 530 in Edmonds and periodically on retreats and trainings.
 Or check out my Instagram @jen.at.twist.yoga and DM me!